google/zoekt/README.md

 Indexing:

-    go build github.com/hanwen/zoekt/cmd/index
+    go install github.com/google/zoekt/cmd/zoekt-index
-    ./index .
+    $GOPATH/bin/zoekt-index .

 Searching

+    go install github.com/google/zoekt/cmd/zoekt
+    $GOPATH/bin/zoekt 'ngram f:READ'

+Indexing git repositories:

+    go install github.com/google/zoekt/cmd/zoekt-git-index
+    $GOPATH/bin/zoekt-git-index -branches master,stable-1.4 -prefix origin/ .

+Starting the web interface

-    go build github.com/hanwen/zoekt/cmd/search
+    go install github.com/google/zoekt/cmd/zoekt-webserver
-    ./search "some string"
+    $GOPATH/bin/zoekt-webserver -listen :6070

 BACKGROUND
 ==========

 This uses ngrams (n=3) for searching data, and builds an index containing the offset of each ngram's occurrence within a file.

-This means that if we look for "the quick brown fox", we can look for just the trigrams "the" and "fox", and check that they are found at the right distance apart.
+If we look for "the quick brown fox", we look for two trigrams (eg. "the" and "fox"), and check that they are found at the right distance apart.

-Regular expressions are handled by extracting normal strings from the regular expressions, searching for them, and then running a full regular expression match on candidates.
-For example,
+Regular expressions are handled by extracting normal strings from the regular expressions.
+For example, to search for

   (Path|PathFragment).*=.*/usr/local

-would be transformed in
+we look for

   (AND (OR substr:"Path" substr:"PathFragment") substr:"/usr/local")